Dicerna Collaboration and Partnering

 The Dicerna team is eager to discuss collaborative opportunities utilizing our RNAi platform across multiple indication areas.

-Please contact Jim Weissman, Chief Business Officer, at (617) 612-6214 or email@example.com regarding the company’s partnering strategy.
+Please contact Jim Weissman, Chief Operating Officer and Executive Vice President, at (617) 612-6214 or email@example.com regarding the company’s partnering strategy.